SanjulaGanepola/beyond-the-green-screen/3 - SQL Prefixes in Db2 for IBM i/README.md

   • csv - Result as CSV
   • sql - Result set as SQL insert statement
   • rpg - Result set as an RPG data structure

+There are also other useful prefixes for additional actions:
+  • update - Update result sets directly in the result set view
   • cl - Run CL commands

 Shoutout to @LiamAllan and @ScottForstie for this great feature!